zorian-f/nd013-c1-vision-solution/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.598
  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.583
 ```
 The Picture bellow is taken from the TensorBoard and shows on the Prediction on the left and the ground truth to the right.
 We can see that the model struggles to detect smaller objects.
-As metioned in the EDA Section, this is a weakpoint with this model.
+As mentioned in the EDA Section, this is a weak point with this model.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/84fbcee0777da993a0db850d347a695245290749/visualization/traing_and_val/side_by_side1.png">
 </p>

 ### Experiment 2
-For this experiment i use augmentation to try improve the results, to visualize the used methods i use the [Jupyter Notebook](https://github.com/zorian-f/nd013-c1-vision-solution/blob/3d606565d282bfb3017939463f6745b0db87837e/Explore%20augmentations.ipynb).
+For this experiment I use augmentation to try improve the results, to visualize the used methods I use the [Jupyter Notebook](https://github.com/zorian-f/nd013-c1-vision-solution/blob/3d606565d282bfb3017939463f6745b0db87837e/Explore%20augmentations.ipynb).
 As the [SSD Paper](https://arxiv.org/pdf/1512.02325.pdf) suggests, random cropping should improve the performance for smaller objects.
-In the EDA we also saw that there are nighttime recordings, so i did also add a brightness adjusting method.
-There are several built-in augmentation methos that come with the TensorFlow Object Detection API the, [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) is a full list.
+In the EDA we also saw that there are nighttime recordings, so I did also add a brightness adjusting method.
+There are several built-in augmentation methods that come with the TensorFlow Object Detection API the, [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) is a full list.
 I did choose to use the following methods:
 '''Python
 random_adjust_brightness
 ssd_random_crop